-The information contained in this Item 3 updates, and should be read in conjunction with, information set forth in Part II, Item 7A of our Annual Report on Form 10-K for the year ended December 31, 2010, in addition to the interim unaudited consolidated financial statements, accompanying notes and Management's Discussion and Analysis of Financial Condition and Results of Operations presented in Part 1, Items 1 and 2 of this Quarterly Report on Form 10-Q. There are no material changes in the market risks faced by us from those reported in our Annual Report on Form 10-K for the year ended December 31, 2010.
+The information contained in this Item 3 updates, and should be read in conjunction with, information set forth in Part II, Item 7A of our Annual Report on Form 10-K/A, Amendment No. 1, filed on May 3, 2012, in addition to the interim unaudited consolidated financial statements, accompanying notes and Management's Discussion and Analysis of Financial Condition and Results of Operations presented in Part 1, Items 1 and 2 of this Quarterly Report on Form 10-Q. There are no material changes in the market risks faced by us from those reported in our Annual Report on Form 10-K/A, Amendment No. 1, for the year ended December 31, 2011.

 Market risk is the risk of loss arising from adverse changes in market rates and prices.
 The principal market risk to which we are exposed is interest rate risk associated with borrowings under our amended and restated senior secured credit facility.
 Borrowings under our amended and restated senior secured credit facility bear interest at a variable rate based on LIBOR or the lender's base rate.
-At March 31, 2011, we had outstanding borrowings of approximately \$140 million under our amended and restated senior secured credit facility.
+At March 31, 2012, we had outstanding borrowings of \$106.5 million under our amended and restated senior secured credit facility.
+Based on the outstanding balance of our variable-interest-rate debt at March 31, 2012 and assuming market interest rates increase or decrease by 100 basis points, the potential annual increase or decrease in interest expense is \$1.1 million.